FREE Virtual Study Fair | 5-6 July | REGISTER NOW FREE Virtual Study Fair | 5-6 July | REGISTER NOW

 We’d encourage you to contact Dr Chris Jones ([Email Address Removed]) to discuss your interest before you apply, quoting the project code.

-If you want to be considered for this funded PhD opportunity you must quote project code PSYCH8260623 when applying.
+If you want to be considered for this funded PhD opportunity you must quote project code PSYC9140324 when applying.
+Please note that email applications are not accepted.

 Funding Notes

-Successful applicants will receive a bursary to cover tuition fees for four years and a stipend in line with the UKRI rate (£18,622 for 2023/24).
+Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£19,237 for 2024/25).
+Bursary recipients will also receive a contribution of £500 per year towards consumables, conference, project or training costs.

 How good is research at University of Portsmouth in Psychology, Psychiatry and Neuroscience?